Skip links

 How I Serve Whole30 Marry Me Chicken

-Roasted broccoli or asparagus are also wonderful choices, adding a bit of green and a different texture.
-Sometimes, Iโ€™ll just serve it with a simple side salad tossed with a light vinaigrette.
+Sometimes, I’ll just serve it with a simple side salad tossed with a light vinaigrette.
 The idea is to let the flavorful chicken and sauce be the star of the plate without making extra work.

 The Small Detail That Makes This Work

-Variations and Adjustments for Whole30 Marry Me Chicken
+Variations for Whole30 Marry Me Chicken

 If sun-dried tomatoes aren’t your favorite, you could try finely diced roasted red peppers for a similar sweet and savory note.
-For a little more heat, a pinch of red pepper flakes can be added with the garlic.
-And if youโ€™re not strictly Whole30, a splash of dry white wine with the broth can add another layer of flavor.
+For a little more heat, a pinch of red pepper flakes can be added with the garlic, much like the kick in my Ultimate Quick and Easy Chicken Enchiladas.
+And if you’re not strictly Whole30, a splash of dry white wine with the broth can add another layer of flavor.

 Whole30 Marry Me Chicken recipe infographic with plated dish, ingredients, and step-by-step instructions.
 9x16 format.